redhat-openstack/website/source/uncategorized/tuskar-ui.html.md

 Flavors are hardware templates that define RAM, disk, number of cores, architecture etc. Each Role is associated to certain Flavor.

-Flavors can be managed in Flavors tab in main navigation.
-To define a new Flavor, user can go two ways: Suggested flavors: They are based on registered nodes hardware configuration.
-Create Flavor by clicking "plus" action button at the table row.
+Flavors can be managed in the Flavors tab in the main navigation.
+Users can define new Flavors two different ways:

+*   Suggested flavors: They are based on registered nodes hardware configuration.
+Create a Flavor by clicking the "plus" action button at the table row.
 Suggested flavor can also be edited before Flavor is created from it.
-Defining a Flavor from scratch using "New Flavor" top action button.
+*   Definine a Flavor from scratch using the "New Flavor" top action button.

-Filterable table below Suggested flavors lists all Flavors.
+The filterable table below Suggested flavors lists all Flavors.
 From here, by clicking Flavor name, it is possible to display Flavor detail and Roles associated to it.

 ### Development installation